anacierdem/libdragon-docker/README.md

     npm run format-check
     npm run lint-check

 You can auto-fix applicable errors by running `format` and `lint` scripts instead.
 Additionally, typescript is used as the type system.
 To be able to get away with transpiling the code during development, jsDoc flavor of types are used instead of inline ones.
-To check if your types, run:
+To check your types, run:

     npm run tsc